MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 Using classification or clustering methods in HR, companies can work on target areas or department, even segment employees based on performance history, evaluations or satisfaction level monitoring, avoiding possible future "brain drain".

 ## 3. Machine Learning
-Using machine learning tools, I will try to predict whether the employee will leave the company or not.
+Using machine learning tools, try to predict whether the employee will leave the company or not.

 - _Programming languaje_: Python